Skip to content

 • Loading the detector model

-• Preparing an image
+• Preparing an image from the dataset

 • Running the model to get bounding boxes